plmaida/NHL_Projects/Active_Player_Comparisons/README.md

 ## Playing with Pandas - Overview

-This first project was just a method to practice using pandas on real data.
+This first project was a method to practice using pandas on real data.
 The work done was completing a comparison between nhl players.
 One of the difficulties of using this API is that there doesn't seem to be a way of getting PlayerIDs easily.
 The method used to pull is shown in "Adding and Comparing".

 ## Parser
 Using argparser we can add different arguments.
 They are the following: